Taking great selfies looks so simple. Of course, that just makes it more frustrating when you can’t get it right.

 Touch things up with subtle edits

 From cropping to airbrushing, there’s nothing wrong with finishing your selfie with some small tweaks.
-You might want to remove skin blemishes, make your teeth whiter, or clear something you missed in the background, there’s tons of editing apps to help you create that perfect selfie
+You might want to remove skin blemishes, make your teeth whiter, or clear something you missed in the background, there’s tons of editing apps to help you create much better photos of yourself.

 Don’t overdo it